npm/policies/open-source-terms.md

    [Code of Conduct](https://www.npmjs.com/policies/conduct) and the [Dispute Policy](https://www.npmjs.com/policies/disputes).

-2. You will not submit any content that is illegal, offensive, or otherwise harmful.
-You will not submit any content in violation of law, infringing the intellectual property rights of others, violating the privacy or other rights of others, or in violation of any agreement with a third party.
+2. You will not submit material to npm as a package or in any other form that violates npm's _Acceptable Content_, described below.

 3. You will not disclose information that you do not have the right to disclose, such as confidential information of others.